baili0411/NCTU_CN_Lab2/README.md

 ### Tasks

-> TODO:
-> * Describe how you finish this work step-by-step in detail

 1. **Environment Setup**
     1. Set up GitHub repository
         * Join the GitHub classroom, and a repository is created for us.